For College Bridge, click here

 Use of Teacher Manual/Books

 There is no requirement on the number of lessons that need to be completed in your class.
 Some classes move faster than others.
 These books are meant to act as a guide and to give a structure to one method of teaching bridge.
-Feel free to try different timelines if you think it would suit your class.
+Feel free to try different things if you think it would suit your class.
 We would be particularly interested in hearing about new approaches that are successful.

 You can qualify for a stipend if you are not getting paid more than $150 by the school or other agency for your time.
 For every class of at least eight students who receive 16 or more hours of bridge instruction and play, you qualify for a $350 stipend.
 If multiple classes are held, each class will need a separate form listing dates, times and students of that particular class.
 You may receive a maximum of five (5) stipends per semester.
 A semester consists of the spring/summer and fall/winter.